dgl/nextube/README.md

 ## Hardware

 The device is ESP32 based.
-Around 8MB of flash? (df via API reports 7MB, which includes a bunch of the clock faces shipped in the app bundle, firmware is 1.4MB)
+Around 8MB of flash? (df via API reports 7MB, which includes a bunch of the clock faces shipped in the app bundle (~5.1MB), firmware is 1.4MB)

 ## HTTP API